FORGE: Force-Guided Exploration for Robust Contact-Rich Manipulation under Uncertainty: RL for Contact-Rich Assembly

 \subsection{Assembly Tasks}

-Each task involves mating two parts: one held in the gripper and another fixed to the workspace.
-We consider all three tasks from \emph{Factory} \cite{narang2022factory} and demonstrate the first sim-to-real transfer for threading a small M16 nut (see Fig. \ref{fig:tasks}).
+Each task involves mating two parts: one grasped and another fixed to the workspace.
+For our main evaluations, we consider all three tasks from \emph{Factory} \cite{narang2022factory} and demonstrate the first sim-to-real transfer for threading a small M16 nut (see Fig. \ref{fig:tasks}).
+We also consider forceful snap-fit insertion and multi-step assembly in Sec. \ref{sec:results-ft} and Sec. \ref{sec:results-gearbox} respectively.

-\textbf{Peg Insertion:} A small round peg with $8mm$ diameter needs to be inserted into a corresponding socket with $0.5mm$ diametrical clearance.
-There is position uncertainty such that a successful search behaviour requires lateral exploration.
+\textbf{Peg Insertion:} A round peg with $8mm$ diameter needs to be inserted into a socket with $0.5mm$ diametrical clearance.

-\textbf{Gear Meshing:} Gears need to be inserted onto pegs with $0.5mm$ clearance.
+\textbf{Gear Meshing:} A gear needs to be inserted onto a peg with $0.5mm$ clearance.
 Other gears are present and the teeth of adjacent gears must be aligned for successful meshing.
-In addition to lateral exploration, rotational exploration may be necessary to mesh the teeth.

 \textbf{Nut Threading:} Instead of fully lowering a nut onto a bolt as in \emph{Factory}, we define the \emph{nut threading} task as successfully threading the nut such that it cannot be lifted by a vertical motion (we find lowering by a quarter-thread is sufficient).
 Because our robot has joint limits, and to prevent the need to regrasp, we assume the nut and bolt are initially oriented\footnote{We leave the more challenging, yet realistic, scenario involving completely unobserved thread orientation to future work.} such that success can be achieved with a single revolution of the wrist joint.
 We consider nuts with a relatively small size (M16) compared to previous sim-to-real work (M48) \cite{son_sim--real_2020}.
 A successful search behaviour will resolve lateral uncertainty and place the nut on the bolt before rotating the wrist (otherwise the threads may not mesh).